tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 ```

 Hopefully it is not as scary as you had anticipated.
 I think the game of Tic-Tac-Toe is a very
 practical example.
-You see we declared a constant with the variable name "ticTacToe".
+You see we declared a constant with the variable name `ticTacToe`.
 The casing of
 the name of the variable is something called camelcase, and is a common convention in
 TypeScript/Javascript.
 The standard is to lead with a lowercase letter, and then capitalize the next
 letter anywhere there is typically a space or a separator before hand.
 You can see the type is
-string[][].
+`string[][]`.
 That would be an array of string arrays.
 We need this due to having multiple rows.
 Now that I said row, you may know where this is going next.
 This also gives us columns, just like
 with matrices in math.
 They are actually indexed in the same order, which is row then column.
-Here is how you would access the winning combination of "O".
+Here is how you would access the winning combination of `"O"`.

 ```ts
 const ticTacToe: string[][] = [